 Caspar is a highly distinctive corporate speaker with a unique and challenging message that forces people to question many of the things they take for granted.
 Drawing on his diverse range of experiences in poker, business and life, he has created a range of workshops, seminars and speeches that deliver powerful and pertinent messages about the way we think, particularly when it comes to risk-taking, communicating, decision-making and innovating.

 Working with companies such as BP, Nestle, Nationwide, AXA, Barclays, Cisco, Citigroup, The Metropolitan Police and The Shaw Trust, Caspar is taking a fresh look at the way organisations make decisions and communicate in order to gain a competitive edge.
 The key message is that understanding how to take calculated risks is critical in the creation of dynamic leaders and managers who will innovate and change the world around them.

 Caspar’s emphasis is always on provoking a change in the behaviours of the participants for the greater good of themselves and their teams.
 His overall aim is to break people’s patterns, to energise and motivate and to provide tools not rules for collective change – it is for organisations to apply his lessons in a way which is most useful to them.
 Audiences feel incredibly challenged but in a way that is never prescriptive.

-The metaphor of poker is a fun and original one which gets people involved and engaged, but crucially, it provides, just a starting point from which to explore these themes in a business-focussed way.
+The metaphor of poker is a fun and original one which gets people involved and engaged, but crucially, it provides, just a starting point from which to explore these themes in a business-focused way.
 Often, after a session, clients choose to play poker for fun and although this is optional it provides a perfect end to a day of learning, challenge and stimulation.